PgBiel/elembic/src/element.typ

     // Keep the apply but with everything filtered. prepare-rule(rule)
   } else {
-    assert(rule.kind in ("set", "revoke", "reset", "cond-set", "filtered"), message: "elembic: element.filtered: can only filter apply, set, revoke, reset, filtered and cond-set rules at this moment, not '" + rule.kind + "'")
+    assert(rule.kind in ("show", "set", "revoke", "reset", "cond-set", "filtered"), message: "elembic: element.filtered: can only filter apply, show, set, revoke, reset, filtered and cond-set rules at this moment, not '" + rule.kind + "'")

     prepare-rule(filtered-rule)
   }